1979 NCAA Division I basketball tournament

 The 1979 NCAA Division I basketball tournament involved 40 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 9 and ended with the championship game on March 26 in Salt Lake City.
+The 41st annual edition of the tournament began on March 9, and ended with the championship game on March 26, at the Special Events Center on the campus of the University of Utah in Salt Lake City.
 A total of 40 games were played, including a national third-place game.
-This was the tournament's only edition with forty teams; the previous year's had 32, and it expanded to 48 in 1980.
-The 1979 Indiana State team was the most recent squad to reach a national title game with an undefeated record, holding that distinction for 42 years until the 2021 Gonzaga Bulldogs team won a 93-90 OT national semifinal over UCLA to reach the 2021 title contest vs. Baylor with a 31-0 record.
+This was the tournament's only edition with 40 teams; the previous year's had 32, and it expanded to 48 in 1980.
+The 1979 Indiana State team was the last squad to reach a national title game with an undefeated record for 42 years; their achievement was finally matched by the 2021 Gonzaga Bulldogs, who reached that year's title contest against Baylor with a 31–0 record.

 Michigan State, coached by Jud Heathcote, won the national title with a 75–64 victory in the final game over Indiana State, coached by Bill Hodges.
-Indiana State came into the game undefeated, but couldn't extend their winning streak.
+Indiana State came into the game undefeated, but could not extend their winning streak.
 Magic Johnson of Michigan State was named the tournament's Most Outstanding Player.
 Michigan State's victory over Indiana State was its first over a top-ranked team, and remained its only victory over a number one ranked team until 2007 (Wisconsin).

 The final game marked the beginning of the rivalry between future Hall of Famers Johnson and Larry Bird.
-As of 2016, it remains the highest-rated game in the history of televised college basketball.
+As of 2021, it remains the highest-rated game in the history of televised college basketball.
 Both Johnson and Bird would enter the NBA in the fall of 1979, and the rivalry between them and their teams (respectively, the Los Angeles Lakers and Boston Celtics) was a major factor in the league's renaissance in the 1980s and 1990s.
 The game also led to the "modern era" of college basketball, as it introduced a nationwide audience to a sport that was once relegated to second-class status in the sports world.
+This was also the first tournament where unique logos for the event were introduced, creating a diversity of branding which lasts to the present day.